PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

 (cycluit) semantics is not needed for this query family.

 #### Agreed v1 plan: planner integration replacing the dedicated function

+**Status: implemented**, including the first staged extensions.
+Everything below is in the tree: the certificate (5), `independent` (6) and `interpret-as-dd` (7) consumers (with iterative island walks, and an iterative `GenericCircuit::evaluate`, since certified circuits are as deep as the data), the all-targets construction (3), the content-addressed materialisation (4) -- plus, in the load path, certificate round-tripping through `createGenericCircuit` -- the rewriter detection with plan-time fallback (2), and the surface rework (8).
+Of the staged extensions, the undirected (CASE / `IN`) shape and deterministic edge-column filters are done; multi-source base arms and the rest are still open (below).
+Measured end to end through the plain recursive query: a directed 2x10000 ladder (29998 probabilistic edges) answers exactly in ~5.4 s, the undirected *cyclic* 2x1000 ladder in ~0.3 s -- against >120 s at 28 edges for the boolean-fixpoint route.
+Tests `btw_reachability` (columnar) and `btw_recursive` (integrated, PG15+).

 The dedicated `reachability_probability` surface is the wrong interface: the technique must surface through the **normal ProvSQL query rewriter**.
 Agreed